Sammuel Lamur

-Sammuel Lamur (born June 8, 1989) is an American football quarterback who is currently a free agent.
+Sammuel Lamur (born June 8, 1989) is an American former professional football quarterback.
 He was signed by the Tampa Bay Storm as an undrafted free agent in 2014 as a quarterback.
 He played college football at Kansas State University.
 He is the twin brother of Minnesota Vikings linebacker, Emmanuel Lamur.
 He was signed by the Tampa Bay Buccaneers to play linebacker on August 6, 2015.
 He was waived on August 11, 2015.

 Personal life

 Lamur is of Haitian descent.
 He is the twin brother of current Free agent linebacker Emmanuel Lamur.